-CHRISTIAN CHURCH

-Dean Speece, Minister.

-Sunday School 10:00 A. M.

-Worship Service 11:00 A. M.

-Wednesday, Bible Study 7:30

-METHODIST CHURCH

-10:00 a.m.
-Sunday School 11:00 a.m.
+They have eight sons, Clydo Robertson of Anna, C. T. Ro')ertson of Plano, Marshall Robertson of Howe, R. A. Robertson of Irving, L. C. Robertson of McKinney, Rudolph Robertson of Plano and Robert Robertson of Fairfield, California; 20 grandchildren and 16 great-grandchildren.
+Sunday School 10:00 A.M.
+Worship Service 11:00 A.M.
+Wednesday, Bible Study 7:30 METHODIST CHURCH 10:00 a.m.
+Sundav School 11:00 a.m.
 Morning Worship 6:30 p.m.
 Youth Fellowship 7:30 p.m.
 Evening Worship.
-WEDNESDAY:

-7:30 P. M. Prayer Meeting.
+WEDNESDAY: 7:30 P. M. Prayer Meeting.
 Everyone is invited to attend.

-45 years ago this week 276 The Howe ENTERPRISE THE HOWE ENTERPRISE, THURSDAY, APRIL 29, 1971 - VOL. VII - - No. 41 House Committee on Government Operations, which au-"Freedom of Information" Act to guarantee the public's right to know about the public's business as conducted by federal agencies is about to get organized.
-It will do so in private press and public will be barr- Representative Chet Holifield (D-Calif), chairman, said he thought the organizational gettogether of the committee, at which rules, procedures and subcommittee structure will be determined, "is the private business of the committee." ....Sometimes it's hard to tell where hypocrisy ends and Congress begins
+House Committee on Gov- HOWE'S thored the Page #19 45 years ago this week and The Howe ENTERPRISE THE HOWE ENTERPRISE, THURSDAY, APRIL 29, 1971 - VOL. VII - - No. 41 Dorchester City Election Saturday ernment Operations, which au-"Freedom of Information" Act to guarantee a mayor and five city counthe public's right to know acilmen in balloting at Dorchesbout the public's business as conducted by federal agencies to incorporate the city in oris about to get organized. der to qualify for federal as-It will do so in private press and public will be barr-Representative Chet Holifield (D-Calif), chairman, said he thought the organizational gettogether of the committee, at which rules, procedures and subcommittee structure will be determined, "is the private business of the committee." ....Sometimes it's hard to tell where hypocrisy ends and Congress begins